thedoublejay/exchange_exercise/README.md

 Bonus:
 1. Prices should be displayed (e.g, 1 BTC = 16.47 ETH)
 2. Should have a swap button.
 When clicked, it will reverse the currencies. (e.g, BTC => ETH, Press swap, ETH => BTC)
-3. Display the symbol of cryptocurrencies
-4. Form validations

 ### Technical Requirements